jamis/jamis.github.io/_posts/2014-07-08-following-a-star.md

 Fabian sighed.
 "Whatever.
 Fine.
 Anyway, you said if I escaped from my cell again, you'd show me another way to find a decent path out of here."

 A small light blossomed around Nigel.
 He still seemed vaguely put-out, but he looked around and nodded.
 "Yes, and you do appear to be out of that lovely little box they put you in.
 Fine.
-Allow me to introduce you to my good friend, 'A star'".
+Allow me to introduce you to my good friend, 'A-star'".

 Fabian raised an eyebrow skeptically.
 "You're going to show me a star?"